 Health For Friends – Health and medical care can be provided to those who have no other options.
 Resources can alleviate providers and institutions with the cost of giving care by taking that burden from other centers.
 The clinic provides health education, routine medical services, physicals, urgent care services, treatment of acute and chronic conditions, well woman care, and medical monitoring.
 Address is 317 E Himes Street, Norman, Oklahoma 73071.
 Phone (405) 329-4161.

 Seniors and the disabled can contact Areawide Aging Agency.
 This is part of the nationwide network focused on the elderly.
 They run a help line that gives information on everything from Medicare to food, free medical equipment, government grants, and resources such as DSMP - Diabetes Self-Management.
 There is also a Meals on Wheels delivery service.
 Both seniors and caregivers can get support.
 Click more Areawide Aging Agency in Cleveland County.

-Oklahoma Credit Counselors provide both free housing and foreclosure counseling, as well as debt reduction and credit repair programs.
+Oklahoma Credit Counselors provide both free housing and foreclosure counseling, as well as debt reduction or credit repair programs.
 Get advice and possible support in dealing with companies you may owe money too, such as a credit card company or medical provider.
 Also gain budgeting and general financial skills from Norman Oklahoma non-profit credit counselors.
-(800) 737-2933
+Call (800) 737-2933.

 The following may be able to provide free food, clothing, household products, diapers, and more to Norman and Cleveland County Oklahoma families.
 You need to call them for the specifics.
 First Baptist Church of Moore (phone (405) 793-2600), St Andrew Catholic Church ((405) 793-3334), Little Axe Community Center (dial (405) 292-9770), and Trinity Baptist Church ((405) 321-2000) among others.

 There are many other options.
-Dozens of pantries and soup kitchens will support the low income.
+Dozens of free food pantries and soup kitchens will support the low income.
 Many also have staff that can help those living in poverty apply for benefits such as SNAP food stamps or direct them to holiday meal programs.
 Locate more free food pantries in Cleavland County Oklahoma as well as other services.